WillNickols/SPreCC/README.md

 ## Overview

 Knowledge of the three-dimensional structure of a protein is important for understanding and influencing its biological functions.
 The most common technique for determining the structure of a protein is X-ray crystallography, but obtaining high quality crystals for X-ray diffraction remains the bottleneck of this technique.
-Predicting chemical conditions that would produce high quality crystals from the amino acid sequence of a protein would considerably speed this process.
+Predicting chemical conditions that would produce high quality crystals from the amino acid sequence of a protein would considerably speed up this process.
 Previous efforts have attempted to [determine the optimal pH for crystallization from a protein's pI](https://doi.org/10.1093%2Fbioinformatics%2Fbtv011), [predict a list of chemical conditions](https://mlcb.github.io/mlcb2019_proceedings/papers/paper_3.pdf) for crystallization from a protein's amino acid sequence, or [predict the crystallization outcome from a set of chemical conditions](https://doi.org/10.1016/S1047-8477(03)00050-9) on a small (single-protein) scale.
 However, to our knowledge, no attempt has been made to predict the optimal technique, pH, temperature, chemical conditions, and concentrations of those chemical conditions all together solely from a protein's amino acid sequence.
 Here, we present and evaluate SPreCC, a method of predicting categorical, continuous, and presence/absence information for crystallization experiments based on amino acid sequence similarity.

 ## Table of Contents
 * [Models](#models)